codemarc/gridlinks/doc/README.md

 #### manifest.json

-Every [chrome extension] include a manifest.json file that describes the extension's capabilities and configuration
+Every [chrome extension] must include a manifest.json file that describes the extension's capabilities and configuration

 ```javascript
 {